 Measurement procedure

-Measurements along a route involves simultaneous collecting and recording of data from specialized measurement equipment (scanner or receiver and GNSS receiver) to measure signal strength and other parameters while driving.
+Measurements along a route involves simultaneous collection and recording of data from specialized measurement equipment (scanner or receiver and GNSS receiver) to measure signal strength and other parameters while driving.
 This data is then analysed to identify places where signal excess or overspill from a neighbouring country have been observed.

 Antenna height

 For the measurements along a route the height of the measurement antenna should be at least 1.5 m to 3 m above ground.
 The results will be considered as being carried out at a height of 3 m.